 To begin the application process, you will need to fill out a State application (STD 678) and the Earl Warren Fellowship Application.
 You will also need to provide a resume, a writing sample, a personal statement, two letters of recommendation, and law school transcripts.
 Please see "Application Checklist" section below for more detailed information.

-Candidates selected to move forward in the process will be notified regarding interviews in November 2019.
-In-person interviews will be scheduled at the beginning of December 2019.
-Applicants will be responsible for covering their own travel expenses.
+Candidates selected to move forward in the process will be notified regarding interviews in November 2021.
+Interviews are anticipated to be scheduled in November/December 2021.

 If you have any questions, please contact your career services office or email@example.com.

 Please note: If you are applying to both the Honors Program and the Earl Warren Fellowship, a complete application package must be submitted for each program.